 Eric Wayne Ellis

-Eric Wayne Ellis is the Director of Operations and Programs at the Association of Collegiate Schools of Architecture (ACSA) where, for over 10 years, he has overseen the association’s various conferences, awards, competitions and many other programs.
+Eric Wayne Ellis is the Senior Director of Operations and Programs at the Association of Collegiate Schools of Architecture (ACSA) where, for over 15 years, he has overseen the association’s various conferences, awards, competitions and many other programs.
 ACSA conferences are a forum for discussion as well as for the exploration of a broad scope of research, scholarship, and creative activity.
-The meetings bring together hundreds of architecture educators, administrators, and practitioners who are eager to discuss the latest research, design, publications, and products.
+The meetings bring together architecture educators, administrators, practitioners and students who are eager to discuss the latest research, design, publications, and products.
 ACSA competitions offer unique opportunities to investigate, develop, and challenge systematic approaches to design.
-Eric holds a degree in architecture from the University of Houston and spends his personal time traveling and supporting socially meaningful projects.
+Eric holds a degree in architecture from the University of Houston and spends his personal time traveling, learn new things, hobbies and being creative.

 Founded in 1912 by 10 charter members, ACSA is an international association of architecture schools preparing future architects, designers, and change agents.
 Our full members include all of the accredited professional degree programs in the United States and Canada, as well as international schools and 2- and 4-year programs.
 Together ACSA schools represent some 7,000 faculty educating more than 40,000 students.